tensorflow/community/rfcs/20190610-standartizing-composite_ops.md

 ### Why no gradients?

 Adding gradient support would dramatically widen the scope of this proposal.
 See appendix for details on why it is complicated.
-However, we have outlined several possible options to add gradient support on top of this proposal in the future, depending on the needs.
+We also have outlined several possible options to add gradient support on top of this proposal, depending on the needs.

 ### Existing prior art.